clojure-lsp/clojure-lsp/docs/building.md

 ## Jar

+### Editor

+Run `clojure -X:editor-jar` for building the jar to be used with LSP protocol in a editor or CLI.

+### API/CLI

-Run `clojure -X:prod-jar` for building the jar.
+Run `clojure -X:api-jar` for building the jar to be used via CLI or JVM via API.